ralph-bergmann/inject.dart/book/src/chapter_4_managing_application_state_through_di.md

 architecture: testability.
 We'll show how to create a separate dependency graph for unit testing that allows us to:

-1. Test ViewModels by injecting mock repositories
+1. Test view models by injecting a FakeCounterRepository
 2. Test repositories with a FakeDatabase implementation
-3. Write integration tests that validate the entire dependency chain
-4. Create targeted tests that focus on specific components

 This testing approach demonstrates how dependency injection doesn't just make your code more maintainable — it makes it substantially easier to verify